Love in the air for Iranians defying Valentine's ban

-TEHRAN Young Iranians abandoned thoughts of sanctions, nuclear power and economic hardship on Tuesday in favour of shopping for gifts and making dinner plans to celebrate love on Valentine's Day.
+TEHRAN Young Iranians abandoned thoughts of sanctions, nuclear power and economic hardship on Tuesday in favor of shopping for gifts and making dinner plans to celebrate love on Valentine's Day.

 Iranian authorities banned the sale of Valentine cards and other heart-shaped products last year and police have warned that action will be taken against those who violate the ban.